 1. What Style?

 For most of the rooms in our home we’ll probably be opting for a fairly traditional style which is in keeping with the age of the house.
-We’ve only replaced the living room radiator so far and have chosen the double-column cast-iron effect (it’s a replica rather than an original).
+We’ve only replaced the living room radiator so far and have chosen the three-column cast-iron effect (it’s a replica rather than an original).
 If you have a much more modern home you may want to go for a designer style, the list is endless.
 If we ever get round to our ground-floor extension it will be very modern and so we’ll either have underfloor heating or perhaps a long, tall radiator instead of the standard design.
 I love the radiators I’ve seen in bathrooms that almost look like coat-hangers.

 2. Don’t Forget The Accessories